oczki/Kickbaiter/README.md

 Then, copy the contents of the `Kickbaiter.user.js` file from this repo and paste it in your extension's editor.

 Save and browse the Discovery section on Kickstarter.
-After a few scrolls you should see some project's boxes dimmed.
+After a few scrolls you should see some project's box dimmed.

 License
 ---